 We believe the voices of Russia’s human rights defenders should be more widely heard internationally, both by civil society and by governments.
 We wish to address a continuing shortage of accurate information in English about human rights in Russia.
-We want to offer our support and solidarity to Russia’s human rights defenders at a time when the Russian government’s indifference and hostility often places their work and their lives in jeopardy.
+And we want to offer our support and solidarity to Russia’s human rights defenders at a time when the Russian government’s indifference and hostility often places their work and their lives in jeopardy.

-1) Human Rights in Russia: providing news, views and analysis about human rights in Russia, including translations of articles by Russian human rights defenders, and articles by experts living outside Russia;
+In pursuit of our objectives, at present we publish news, views and analysis about human rights in Russia, including translations of articles by Russian human rights defenders, and articles by experts living outside Russia.

 Readers can subscribe to our publications by e-mail, and we provide links to them on Facebook, Twitter, Telegram and LinkedIn.
 Our podcasts are also available on Podcasts.com, SoundCloud, Spotify and iTunes.

 We have no paid staff.
 All the work done by and for the organisation is by volunteers.

 As we work to reach a wider audience, to increase our output of quality translations, and to bring a wider range of authors to public attention, we need to raise significantly the level of our funding – and this is the next goal in our development.

 Contact You can contact us by e-mail at firstname.lastname@example.org or by phone on +44 749 666 7167.
 You can also contact us via our website, Facebook, Twitter, LinkedIn, Telegram or SoundCloud.
 Our official address and postal address is: 6, Stoford Place, Broadway, Ilminster, Somerset, TA19 9RZ, United Kingdom